payu-india/CMS-Chatbot/docs/Offerings/introduction-to-payu-tpv/collect-payments-with-tpv-payu-hosted-checkout/collect-upi-payment-with-tpv-payu-hosted-checkout.md

 The request parameters for UPI integration are the similar as in Net-Banking integration.
 The `beneficiarydetail` parameter should include the UPI beneficiary details.

 <Callout icon="👍" theme="okay">
-  Experience the end-to-end Net Banking TPV flow and instantly generate the complete code for seamless, zero-coding integration into your website
+  Experience the end-to-end UPI TPV flow and instantly generate the complete code for seamless, zero-coding integration into your website

   <HTMLBlock>{`
                   <style>